Sheldenburg/ai-engineer-template/README.md

   });
   if (error) {
     console.log(error);
     // any other error handling code
   }
   return data;
 }
 ```

-This is as cleanest as it can possibly get, in my personal opinion, for handling frontend API requests.
+This is is a very simple and clean way, in my personal opinion, to handle frontend API requests.

 ### UI library

 We use [Shadcn](https://ui.shadcn.com/ "Shadcn").
 It's light-weight, all the UI components are imported as plain javascript code for transparency.
 So, you can modify to suit your need.

 ### Deployment
-Docker compose is up to date now with nextjs frontend.
-You can just deploy through docker compose on a remote server.
-A friendly warning is this code was recently written (in 3-4 days), so there are still bugs.
-All pull requests are welcome!

-### Roadmap
-- Tidy up the error handling bit
-- Add task queue for long last jobs (Celery + Redis)
-- AI chat interface

-### Backend
-We did not change the backend code, all the other details remain valid from the original [README](README-original.md)
+This is a 100% serverless template!
+No need to manage a VM or Kubernates yourself.
+And it will be completely free to start with.
+Frontend, backend and database code is deployed to three serverless hosting separately with individual scalability.<br>
+Frontend --> Vercel<br>
+Backend --> GCP Cloud Run<br>
+Database --> Supabase (Postgres)<br>
+**You don't need to clickOps the deployment.
+The whole deployment process is set up via github actions.
+Whenever there is a merge to the main branch, a CD will be triggered.**

+Refer to the guide [here](deployment.md)

 ### EuclideanAI

-Who the hell is EuclideanAI? we are a boutique AI & Data consultancy who provide purpose-built AI, data, machine learning solutions for our clients.
+Who the hell is EuclideanAI? we are a boutique Data&AI consultancy who provide purpose-built AI, data, machine learning solutions for our clients.
 [Feel free to reach out!](https://euclideanai.com/contactus/)

 ### License

-The Nextjs FastAPI Template is licensed under the terms of the MIT license.
+The AI Engineer Template is licensed under the terms of the MIT license.